-Since the British ruling time, deforestation of vast acreage of frontier forestlands of North-Eastern Himalayan region have been continued for the purpose of timber extraction, cultivation, tea gardens establishment and buildings and roads construction.
-Anthropogenic pressure due to growing population and, tourist pressure due to breathtaking scenic beauty and serene environment have further decimated the emerald pristine Himalayan rainforest land and lush grassland areas.
-These anthropogenic annoyance activities result in habitat destruction, climate change, severe soil erosion and massive biodiversity loss, all putting a lot of pressure on the ecosystem stability.
+The deforestation of vast acreage of frontier forestlands of Northeastern Himalayan region has been continued since colonial times, mainly for the purpose of timber extraction, cultivation, tea gardens establishment and construction of buildings and roads.
+Anthropogenic pressure due to growing population sizes and tourism pressure have further decimated the Himalayan rainforest land and lush grassland areas.
+These anthropogenic annoyance activities also resulted in severe soil erosion and massive biodiversity loss.
 In this context, impact of habitat destruction on insect livelihood is poorly surveyed (Roy et al., 2012).
-Considering all the situations, assessment of species diversity and abundance has become indispensable for the comprehensive understanding of forest communities and their conservation.
-For conservation, it is critically important to estimate the forest diversity in all-inclusive way.
-On that account, estimation of forest diversity hinges on performing rapid inventories, that too utilizing individual taxa, or by initiating prognostication techniques that offer insight on diversity index values in a variety of habitat types (Roy et al., 2012).
+Thus, assessment of species diversity has become indispensable for the comprehensive understanding of forest communities and their conservation.
+For this, it is critically important to estimate diversity in all-inclusive way.
+On that account, estimation hinges on performing rapid inventoriesor by techniques that offer insight on diversity index values in a variety of habitat types (Roy et al., 2012).
 Moreover, habitat association of butterfly community primarily is conditional on the availability of larval host plants and ground covering nectar plants (Mitter et al., 1988; Tiple et al., 2006).
 Butterfly diversity in Eastern Himalayas and montane habitat of the Western Ghats, shows high endemism (Acharya & Vijayan, 2015; Sreekumar et al., 2018) and highly dependent on specific forest structures (Thakur et al., 2021).
 Butterfly diversity is lower in areas with high anthropogenic disturbance, such as urbanized areas or degraded forests (Bhusal et al., 2017).
 Lin et al. (2023) reported that butterfly diversity and abundance was reduced significantly with increasing urbanization.
 Landscape disturbance has an impact on butterfly communities (Cleary et al., 2025).

-The results of present study showed that the relative abundances of few butterfly species were low might be due to hostile habitat, burgeoning tourist footfall and human settlement.
+The results of the present study showed that the low relative abundances of a few butterfly species might be due to hostile habitat, burgeoning tourist footfall and human settlement.
 In contrary, high diversity of butterfly species in the study site might be related to its diversified vegetations.
 Similar observation documented by Bhusal and Khanal (2008) from eastern Churia mountains of Nepal and midhill region of Nepal where high diversity of butterfly was reported due to its mixed diverse vegetations (Prajapati et al., 2000).

-Bhusal et al. (2018) reported that higher abundance of butterfly species was found in crop lands than the human settlement and forest habitats due to food resources availability from the diverse flowering crops.
-Previous studies reported that both the abiotic and biotic factors like vegetation structure including host plants, nectar plants, temperature, wind exposure and elevation gradient, all contributing impacts on the patterns of butterfly diversity (Khan et al., 2004; Lien & Yuan, 2003; Acharya & Vijayan, 2015).
+Bhusal et al. (2018) reported that higher abundance of butterfly species was found in crop lands compared to human settlement and forest habitats due to food resources availability from the diverse flowering crops.
+Previous studies reported that both abiotic and biotic factors like vegetation structure, including host plants, nectar plants, temperature, wind exposure and elevation gradient, all contributed impacts on the patterns of butterfly diversity (Khan et al., 2004; Lien & Yuan, 2003; Acharya & Vijayan, 2015).
 Against this backdrop, Guiterrez and Memendez (1995), stated that abundance of butterflies is more related to the availability of food plants rather the physical factors like altitudes etc. Moreover, Blair and Launer (1997) affirmed that species richness and abundance of butterfly is escalated at moderately disturbed sites relative to the urban areas from the natural pristine region.